 - Plug the Ethernet cable into the rear of the console if not using Wi-Fi to connect to the internet.

 - Plug the small end of the included micro USB cable into the DualShock 4 controller, and the other end into the USB port of the PS4.

 - To turn on the PS4, either hold the PS button on the DualShock 4 controller or press the power button on the front of the console.

 Connect to the internet

 Once the console has powered on, the next step is to connect to the internet.
 Once you’ve connected, you’ll be able to download games from the PlayStation Store and game online via the PlayStation Network.
 While Ethernet provides a faster internet connection, Wi-Fi is the easiest option for most users.

-Once you’re connected to the internet, you can head to the PlayStation Store and download your favourite games ready to play.
+Once you're connected and fully up-to-date, you can head to the PlayStation Store and download your favourite games.
 Oh, and take a look at our PlayStation VR review if you want to upgrade your PS4 gaming experience.